GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Sample Handling Method", "Brief Description"
     :widths: 45, 55

-    "GPA_BeginCommandList", "Begins command list for sampling."
+    "GpaBeginCommandList", "Begins command list for sampling."
-    "GPA_EndCommandList", "Ends command list for sampling."
+    "GpaEndCommandList", "Ends command list for sampling."
-    "GPA_BeginSample", "Begins a sample in a command list."
+    "GpaBeginSample", "Begins a sample in a command list."
-    "GPA_EndSample", "Ends a sample in a command list."
+    "GpaEndSample", "Ends a sample in a command list."
-    "GPA_ContinueSampleOnCommandList", "Continues a primary command list sample on another primary command list."
+    "GpaContinueSampleOnCommandList", "Continues a primary command list sample on another primary command list."
-    "GPA_CopySecondarySamples", "Copies a set of samples from a secondary command list back to the primary command list that executed the secondary command list."
+    "GpaCopySecondarySamples", "Copies a set of samples from a secondary command list back to the primary command list that executed the secondary command list."
-    "GPA_GetSampleCount", "Returns the number of samples created for the specified session."
+    "GpaGetSampleCount", "Returns the number of samples created for the specified session."

 Querying Results
 @@@@@@@@@@@@@@@@